Perth’s passion for premium hotels caters to all budgets

 The colour-fest continues as I step off the elevator and onto the eighth floor.
 The doors to the guest rooms alternate between hot pink, electric blue and sunshine yellow.
 My door is pink, and I’m tickled.

 Inside, the carpet is like a game of Twister, and more bursts of colour make me smile widely (and not just because there’s a bright yellow guestbook propped on the table telling me to).
 The compact room is just big enough for a king-size bed, small round table, one chair, and a wall-mounted TV.
 There’s tea/coffee service concealed in a cabinet along with a mini fridge.
-The bathroom is decked out with beautiful turquoise tiles and all the standard amenities.
+The bathroom is decked out with beautiful turquoise tiles and a swinging glass shower door.

 There are 252 rooms with different views and bed configurations, including family rooms with bunk beds.
 My standard room may be small, but they’ve managed to include a hidden cupboard to house a full-size ironing board, and there’s a personal safe for valuables in the clothes closet, too.